Where to Find Help for Opioid Addiction

 As researchers study which treatment for opioid addiction approaches are the most effective, two things are becoming clear.
 Each individual is unique with his or her own personal interactions with and reactions to opioids; therefore, there isn’t a one-size-fits-all approach to opioid addiction treatments.

-That said, the other thing that researchers have uncovered is that addiction treatment centers are more effective and far safer that standard hospitals or primary care outpatient clinics; rather disturbingly, hospitals and clinics have an opioid patient death rate that is 10 times higher than that of inpatient opioid treatment facilities (Preidt, 2017).
+That said, the other thing that researchers have uncovered is that addiction treatment centers are more effective and far safer than standard hospitals or primary care outpatient clinics; rather disturbingly, hospitals and clinics have an opioid patient death rate that is 10 times higher than that of inpatient opioid treatment facilities (Preidt, 2017).
 Opioid treatment facilities are both effective and safe for opioid addiction help.

 In general, treatment centers are inpatient, also called residential.
 The addicted person seeking help with withdrawal and cessation stays at the facility for a specified period of time.
 The length varies according to individual needs and the nature of the center.
 While there, treatment can include any of the above options (with the exception of seeing a doctor in an outpatient clinic) plus other therapies offered by the specific clinic.
 Treatment approaches are tailored to each individual for maximum safety and effectiveness.